 Professional monitoring means that a team of actual humans will make sure your house is intruder-free.
 If one of your alarms goes off, the monitoring team will be notified immediately and will look into the situation.

 Cellular backup will kick in if your base station loses Internet connection.
 Keep in mind that the base station does come with a battery backup, but this only lasts for 24 hours.
+However, to get cellular backup of any kind, you’ll need to invest in the Ring Protect Plus plan.

 As you can see from the chart, you really only have one option to get 24/7 professional monitoring and cellular backup, and that’s the Ring Protect Plus plan.
 It will also get you 60 days of cloud storage for your videos, plus an extended warranty.